Cody Parkey: Chicago Bears

 On March 14, 2018, Parkey signed a four-year contract with the Chicago Bears.

 On November 11, 2018, against the Detroit Lions, Parkey had four kicks (two extra points and two field goals) strike the uprights; none went through.
 Despite his misses, the Bears won 34–22.
 In Week 11 against the Minnesota Vikings, Parkey made three field goals in the 25–20 win.
 He was named the NFC Special Teams Player of the Week for his performance.
-Parkey ended the regular season having made 23 of 30 field goal attempts.
+Parkey ended the regular season having made 23 of 30 field goal attempts, a 77% completion rate.

 Late in the 2018–19 NFC wild card playoff game against the Philadelphia Eagles, with the Bears down 16–15, Parkey had a chance to win the game on a 43-yard field goal.
 The Eagles called a timeout before the snap to negate Parkey's first field goal try.
 On his second attempt, Parkey's kick was a miss as the ball hit the left upright and crossbar before landing back out into the end zone.
 Parkey later reacted, "I feel terrible.
 There's really no answer to it.
 I thought I hit a good ball."
 The kick became known as the "Double Doink" after NBC color commentator Cris Collinsworth stated immediately afterward, "Oh my goodness, the Bears' season is going to end on a double doink".
 After the game, however, frame-by-frame replay showed that the kick was tipped by Eagles defensive tackle Treyvon Hester, which could have caused the ball to change trajectory and lean leftward.
 The NFL officially ruled that the kick was a blocked field goal.

 Five days after the miss, Parkey discussed it with anchors of NBC's Today show in an appearance, a move for which he did not get clearance from the Bears front office and received criticism from local sportswriters and fans.
 Head coach Matt Nagy said in a press conference the following Monday, "We always talk about a ‘we’ and not a ‘me’ thing, and we always talk as a team, we win as a team, we lose as a team.
 I didn't necessarily think [the Today appearance] was too much of a ‘we’ thing.”

 On February 22, 2019, it was reported Parkey would be released at the start of the league year after 11 missed kicks in his first season and $3.5 million guaranteed still on his 2019 contract.
-He was officially released on March 13, 2019.
+He was officially released on March 13.

 Tennessee Titans

 Parkey was signed by the Tennessee Titans on October 8, 2019.
-He was released on November 2, 2019, after Ryan Succop returned from injury.
+He was released on November 2, after Ryan Succop returned from injury.